Mth-Ryan/go-yaml-cfg/README.md

 ```

 ## Limitations
-* In the current lib state it is not possible to replace env variables inside arrays whatsoever. but we are working on that
 * All the fields must be public, this is a limitation of go's reflection lib, there is no way to change this.
 * The lib requires go >= 1.18